tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 3- The adversary starts its own connection to the multiplexed server, including in its connection parameters the encrypted SNI copied from the observed exchange.

-4- The muliplexed server establishes the connection to the protected service, thus revealing the identity of the service.
+4- The multiplexed server establishes the connection to the protected service, thus revealing the identity of the service.

 SNI encryption designs MUST mitigate this attack.

 ## Avoid Widely Shared Secrets {#sharedsecrets}

 It is easy to think of simple schemes in which the SNI is encrypted or hashed using a shared secret.
 This symmetric key must be known by the multiplexed server, and by every users of the protected services.
 Such schemes are thus very fragile, since the compromise of a single user would compromise the entire set of users and protected services.

 SNI encryption designs MUST NOT rely on widely shared secrets.